Barnstaple: Transport

 In 1989, the A361 North Devon Link Road was built between Barnstaple and the M5 motorway, some 40 miles (65 km) to the east.
 Traffic congestion in the town was severe, but in May 2007, the Barnstaple Western Bypass was opened to take traffic towards Braunton and Ilfracombe away from the town centre and ancient bridge.
 It consists of 1.6 mi of new road and a 447 yd long, five-span bridge, and was expected to have cost £42 million.
 The town's main square was remodelled as the entrance to the town centre, and The Strand was closed to traffic.
 The A39, the Atlantic Highway, follows after the A361 to Bideford and to Bude and then further towards Cornwall.

 Most of Barnstaple's bus network is run by Stagecoach South West & Filers.
 The main bus station is at the junction of Queen Street and Belle Meadow Drive.
+National Express has coach services to London, Heathrow Airport, Taunton, Bristol and Birmingham.